tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

       description: "**City name**. *Example: London*.
 You can call by city name, or by city name and country code.
 The API responds with a list of results that match a searching word.
 For the query value, type the city name and optionally the country code divided by comma; use ISO 3166 country codes."
       schema:
         type: string

     id:
       in: query
       description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
 API responds with exact result.
-The List of city IDs can be downloaded here http://bulk.openweathermap.org/sample/.
-You can include multiple cities in parameter -- just separate them by commas.
-The limit of locations is 20.
-NOTE: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls."
+The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
+You can include multiple cities in parameter &mdash; just separate them by commas.
+The limit of locations is 20. *Note: A single ID counts as a one API call.
+So, if you have city IDs. it's treated as 3 API calls.*"
       schema:
         type: string
+      ...
 ```

 See [Storing re-used parameters in components](pubapis_openapi_step5_components_object.html#reused_parameters) for more details.
 Also see [Describing Parameters](https://swagger.io/docs/specification/describing-parameters/) in Swagger's OpenAPI documentation.